RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 #### Reference list

-Author's Family Name, Given Name or Committee or Department or Organisation Name.
+{.hanging-indent}Author's Family Name, Given Name or Committee or Department or Organisation Name.
 Year. *Title of Publication*.
 Document ID or version number if any.
 City, State abbreviation: Publisher.
-URL.
+URL. {/.hanging-indent}

 The report or document title must be in *italics*.